gaspaonrocks/universal-node-router/readme.md

 You can also post issues if I ever miss something.

 ## In Development :
+ - [X] Switched to asynchronous import in GlobalModulesIndexer
- - [ ] More tests to cover 100% of the code - currently at 22%
+ - [ ] More tests to cover 100% of the code - currently at 34%
  - [ ] GlobalModulesIndexer - make sure the correct index.js is imported
  - [ ] A config file to use custom method names
  - [ ] A webpack plugin for modern projects (dynamic require doesn't work yet...)